CrossRealms/Splunk-Cyences-App-for-Splunk/docs/troubleshooting/troubleshooting.md

 ![alt](https://github.com/VatsalJagani/Splunk-Cyences-App-for-Splunk/blob/CY-283-cyences-doc-migration/docs/assets/vpn_dashboard_not_loading.png?raw=true)

-* Verify that the Splunk Add-on for RWI - Executive Dashboard is installed (https://splunkbase.splunk.com/app/5063/).
+* Verify that the [Splunk Add-on for RWI - Executive Dashboard](https://splunkbase.splunk.com/app/5063/) is installed.

-* Verify that the Splunk CIM (https://splunkbase.splunk.com/app/1621/) is installed and the Authentication data model is accelerated. (add link)
+* Verify that the [Splunk CIM](https://splunkbase.splunk.com/app/1621/) is installed and the Authentication data model is accelerated. (add link)

 * Verify that the CIM Authentication data model does not filter the VPN index (check the macro definition for `cim_Authentication_indexes`).